AVD Deployment Operation Failed | Add New VMs to Existing Host Pool

 {"code":"DeploymentFailed","message":"At least one resource deployment operation failed.
 Please list deployment operations for details.
 Please see https://aka.ms/DeployOperations for usage details.","details":[{"code":"Conflict","message":"{\r\n \"status\": \"Failed\",\r\n \"error\": {\r\n \"code\": \"ResourceDeploymentFailure\",\r\n \"message\": \"The resource operation completed with terminal provisioning state 'Failed'.\",\r\n \"details\": [\r\n {\r\n \"code\": \"DeploymentFailed\",\r\n \"message\": \"At least one resource deployment operation failed.
 Please list deployment operations for details.
 Please see https://aka.ms/DeployOperations for usage details.\",\r\n \"details\": [\r\n {\r\n \"code\": \"BadRequest\",\r\n \"message\": \"{\\r\\n \\\"error\\\": {\\r\\n \\\"code\\\": \\\"SubnetIsFull\\\",\\r\\n \\\"message\\\": \\\"Subnet default with address prefix 20.225.108.0/27 does not have enough capacity for 1 IP addresses.\\\",\\r\\n \\\"details\\\": []\\r\\n }\\r\\n}\"\r\n }\r\n ]\r\n }\r\n ]\r\n }\r\n}"}]}

-NOTE! – I think AVD v1 was better in these terms (availability of IPs).
-It won’t allow you to select a subnet if you don’t have free IPs available in the subnet.
+NOTE!
+I think AVD v1 was better in these terms (IP availability).
+It won’t let you select a subnet if there are no free IPs available in that subnet.

 FIX to AVD Deployment Operation Failed

-Free up IPs if that is possible from the subnet (for test environments).
+Free up IPs, if possible, from the subnet (for test environments).

 Repeat the steps mentioned above or try AVD Add New Session Hosts to Existing Host Pool | Registration Key